toadstorm/MOPS/README.md

 * p@mops_orient: An orientation offset to allow for changes of the local rotation frames without actually rotating the object.
 * v@euler: Created internally by the Transform Modifier.
 If detected, the Apply Attributes SOP will apply these rotations to the incoming points instead of using p@orient.
 This is to prevent flipping when animating rotations beyond 180 degrees on a given axis.

 MOPs is developed and maintained by Moritz Schwind and Henry Foster.
-Additional contributions by Adam Swaab, Jake Rice, Ian Farnsworth, and Kevin Weber.
+Additional contributions by Adam Swaab, Jake Rice, Ian Farnsworth, Kevin Weber, and Luca Scheller.

 ### Notice:
 This software is provided AS-IS, with absolutely no warranty of any kind, express or otherwise.
 We disclaim any liability for damages resulting from using this software.